 How do I attach lighting to the habitat?

 Because everyone’s lighting needs are different, we created our habitats with the most flexibility possible.
 You can place your lights on top or inside the unit.
 We even have a wire grommet for your electric cords.
 Lighting on the inside can be attached to the support bars using a multitude of different fasteners.
-We choose to use zip ties.
+We choose to use zip ties or a small chain.

-Do the habitats come assembled?
+Do the enclosures come assembled?
 If not, how difficult are they to assemble?

-Our habitats ship flat, to help save money on shipping fees and to prevent damage in the shipping process.
+Our enclosures ship flat, to help save money on shipping fees and to prevent damage in the shipping process.
 We designed our habitats to be easily assembled.
-No tools are needed.
-In addition to written directions, an assembly instruction video will be available on our website.
+No tools are needed but a rubber mallet sometimes helps.
+In addition to written directions, assembly instruction videos are available on our website.

 How does the size compare to a 40-gallon breeder tank?